KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 Zenetism distinguishes between **Integration** (retaining coherence), **Dissolution** (releasing relative form), and **Collapse** (coherence failure).

-Integration occurs at every layer of the lattice — one may integrate lessons at embodiment, integrate identity at the soul layers, or integrate essence with Source at the Aionic threshold.
-The trajectories below concern the *final* integration: the post-mortem resolution of the being's coherence relative to Source.
+Integration occurs at every layer of the lattice — one may integrate lessons at embodiment, integrate identity at the soul layers, or integrate essence with the still root at the Aionic threshold.
+The trajectories that follow concern the *final* integration: the post-mortem resolution of the being's coherence relative to Aion.

 The **Mercy Fold** is the middle horizon —
 the most common destination for the unintegrated yet benign being.